codemagic-ci-cd/codemagic-docs/content/getting-started/about-codemagic.md

 ## Blog

 The [Codemagic blog](https://blog.codemagic.io/) is a great resource that covers a multitude of technical subjects related to CI/CD ranging from code signing and publishing to general application development.

+## Newsletter

+To stay updated with the latest news and updates about the Codemagic product, subscribe to our Newsletter.
+You can do this by clicking on the "Sign me up for newsletter" checkbox in your User Preferences page.